Xomega-Net/Xomega.Docs/docs/framework/services/updating.md

 If your input data includes reference keys to other entities, such as a `CustomerId` on the sales order data, then you may want to validate that the referenced entity exists before saving it, even if you don't need to look up the entire referenced entity for anything else.

 :::note
-If your database table has a foreign key relationship to another table, then you would get a DB error during the save, if you provide an invalid key.
+If your database table has a foreign key relationship to another table, then you would get a DB error during the save if you provide an invalid key.
 However, this error would not be user-friendly and may expose your DB structure, so the best practice is to manually validate the key in the code.
 :::

 To help you easily validate reference keys in the code, you can add the following extension method for the DB context.